world-class/REPL/faq/README.md

 - We would advise contacting Goldsmiths directly about this.
 Please see the below email address -
   <intcomp@gold.ac.uk>.

-### Can we register 3 modules + project in last semester

-- You are only able to study for a maximum of 60 credits per session, so this would not be possible.
-You would need to study for two modules and the final project.

 ### Do you recommend taking four modules at a time if they are available